 Many moms find that breastfeeding is easier when they have their breastfeeding pillow with them; feel free to bring one.

 We also have a twice monthly Breastfeeding Support Group for the Working Mom (see below).

 Breastfeeding Support Group for the Working Mom

 When: 1st and 3rd Sundays at 7:00 pm

 This popular group provides working moms an opportunity to learn strategies for breastfeeding success while balancing the demands of pumping, motherhood and working.
 Common topics include pumping strategies, breast milk collection and storage, childcare concerns, employer support, business travel, partial breastfeeding and much more.
 Moms are encouraged to attend before they return to work.
 A Board-Certified Lactation Consultant/RN moderates the group.
 Babies are welcome.

 New Parents Support Group

-When: 1st and 3rd Wednesdays of most months at 10:30 am
+When: The 1st and 3rd Wednesday of the month September through May at 10:30 am (except for Holiday weeks)

 Where: 1701 Women and Infant Health Lobby Classroom

 Meet other new parents to share the joys and challenges of the birth experience and parenting in the early weeks and months.
 Babies most welcome.